 - Call me old-fashioned, but I think it’s important to be prudent about what and when you post on social media.
 It is so easy for someone to see who and where you are in real-time, leaving you incredibly vulnerable.
-Instead, editing photos and writing posts will be a fun activity while unwinding at your hotel, on the train, or at your next location for posting after the fact.
+Instead, editing photos and writing posts can be a fun activity while unwinding at your hotel, on the train, or at your next location for posting after the fact.

 If you want to do something in a group or with a guide, below are three women I’ve been following for a while on Instagram who offer amazing opportunities to experience another culture and connect with others.